EvolanGIT/Daily-Organizer/README.md

 ## Visuals

-This is the screenshot of the full-size Quiz in full display of scoreboard, questions and timer.
+This is the screenshot of the full-size website.

 ![alt fullsite](./assets/images/screenshotfullsite.jpg)